Top 5 European Countries for Expats

 Regular readers of this column will know that Singapore was recently voted the world’s top expat destination.
 Furthermore we’ve also discussed Switzerland’s fall from the top.
 However recently we have received a number of tweets about the very best expat destinations in Europe.

 With this in mind, and with the expat survey at the ready, today we’re going to take a look at the top European destinations for expats.
+Don’t forget to invest in international health insurance, or another expat insurance product of your choice, if you move to Europe.

 Spain is a fascinating case of contrasts.
 For example, in the overall rankings Spain tends to rank very poorly in terms of economics.
 Factors such as career progression, wage growth and income all rank poorly.
 Indeed, it’s only in the work/life balance category that Spain performs strongly.